 Is Hemp Flower Legal in Indiana?

-Hemp flower got banned in Indiana.
-The state passed Senate Bill 516 in April 2019, legalizing the growth and sales of hemp in the state.
+Indiana legalized hemp under Senate Bill 516 in April 2019.
 Governor Eric Holcomb signed the bill into law on May 2019, but, to the surprise of everyone, the bill that went into effect on July 2019 also outlawed smokable hemp.

-Since hemp flower has been banned in this state, it is not allowed to sell the product within state boundaries.
+Since hemp flower has been banned in this state, selling the product within state boundaries is not allowed.
 The ban was primarily done because of the resemblance of hemp flower to marijuana and concerns about officers’ inability to distinguish between the two.